Team up with Surex to save on boat insurance in Canada

 Medical Payments: This provides coverage for medical expenses that are incurred due to an accident on your boat.

-Boat insurance will provide coverage if your boat if it is stolen, in an accident or damaged by a covered peril (fire or lightning) and will help protect you if you accidentally injure someone or damage their property with your boat.
+Boat insurance in Canada will provide coverage for your boat if it is stolen, in an accident or damaged by a covered peril (fire or lightning) and will help protect you if you accidentally injure someone or damage their property with your boat.

 There are many things you can do to lower the cost of your boat insurance policy: